Kevin Martin (British musician): Compilations

 He also compiled the Macro Dub Infection (parts one and two), Ambient 4: Isolationism and Jazz Satellites CDs for the Virgin Ambient series.

+Kevin Richard Martin

+Under his real name Kevin Richard Martin, he released Sirens (2019), as well as Return to Solaris (2021).

 Influences

 Kevin Martin has discussed his admiration for Jah Shaka, Adrian Sherwood, King Tubby, Lee Perry, Swans, Public Enemy, and Thomas Köner.

 Journalism

 He has previously written for music magazines such as The Wire, Muzik and Jockey Slut.